ampproject/amphtml/extensions/amp-dailymotion/amp-dailymotion.md

 ## Attributes

+**autoplay**

+If this attribute is present, and the browser supports autoplay:

+* the video is automatically muted before autoplay starts
+* when the video is scrolled out of view, the video is paused
+* when the video is scrolled into view, the video resumes playback
+* when the user taps the video, the video is unmuted
+* if the user has interacted with the video (e.g., mutes/unmutes, pauses/resumes, etc.), and the video is scrolled in or out of view, the state of the video remains as how the user left it.
+For example, if the user pauses the video, then scrolls the video out of view and returns to the video, the video is still paused.

 **data-videoid** (required)

 The Dailymotion video id found in every video page URL.
 For example, `"x2m8jpp"` is the video id for `https://www.dailymotion.com/video/x2m8jpp_dailymotion-spirit-movie_creation`.

 **data-mute** (optional)